 The things to consider are, in order:

-The first step here is to calculate the Total Daily Energy Expenditure, which is the level of calories needed to maintain current weight, when taking into account the level of daily activities usually performed.
-The TDEE is computed starting from the Basal Metabolic Rate, and then using a corrective factor catering for the level of daily activities performed:
+The first step here is to calculate the Total Daily Energy Expenditure (TDEE), which is the level of calories needed to maintain current weight, when taking into account the level of daily activities usually performed.
+The TDEE is computed starting from the Basal Metabolic Rate (BMR), and then using a corrective factor catering for the level of daily activities performed:

 Feel free to go and look at Ripped Body for more details on how to compute the individual parameters.
 The accuracy of this initial step if very rough, since the computation of the parameters supporting the equation is based on some general finger-in-the-air assumptions, and as such you get an initial idea, but don’t expect the number to be exactly right.
-Every human body is different, the assumptions behind the “activity multiplier” cannot be precise when considering all different individual situations, and as such finding a simple equation which works accurately for everyone is just not possible.
+Considering that every human body is different, and considering that the assumptions behind the “activity multiplier” cannot be precise because we all do slightly different activities/movements even when on paper we have the same daily routine, as such finding a simple equation which works accurately for everyone is just not possible.

 The way I did was the following: I fixed an initial caloric target which was not too high, and I started tracking the evolution of my body weight over the course of two weeks.
 I was weighting myself every single morning, after going to the toilet and before eating anything, keeping track of the day-to-day weight and of the average weekly weight (day-to-day oscillations are normal, and this is why I was looking at the evolutions of both parameters).

-This is just to show that, after setting the initial DCIT, it’s essential for you to keep track of your body weight and body fat %, to understand whether the calories you are eating are enough to support muscle growth, or on the contrary not enough / too many.
-Like that, you can make the necessary refinements along the way.
+This is just to show that, after setting the initial DCIT, it’s essential for you to keep track of your body weight and body fat %, to understand whether the calories you are eating are enough to support muscle growth, or on the contrary not enough/too many.
+In such a way, you can make the necessary refinements along the way.